Joeyh021/notes/src/cs132/io.md

 ## Polled I/O

+- Polling is a technique for synchronising communication between devices.
 - Most I/O devices are much slower than the CPU
 - Busy-wait polling involves constantly checking the state of the device
   - Usually the device replies with nothing